Another Bill arrives at Ibrox

 Just as the rules of football are there to ensure fair play, there are financial rules intended to ensure fair play in funding the team that takes to the field, and those financial rules are getting tougher.

-European regulations rule out a liquidated new-co club for three years, while the SPL, or Scottish Premier League, is yet to decide just how harsh to be - trying to strike a balance between making that financial option very unattractive to others, but not going so far as to harm the interests of the league as a whole.'Compelling strategy'
+European regulations rule out a liquidated new-co club for three years, while the SPL, or Scottish Premier League, is yet to decide just how harsh to be - trying to strike a balance between making that financial option very unattractive to others, but not going so far as to harm the interests of the league as a whole.

 Bill Miller's announcement of his bid last month sought to put pressure on the footballing authorities to waive any penalties, which struck an arrogant tone that sits uncomfortably with Rangers' position.

 We're now told he has been trying to get clarity on the penalties Rangers could face, and that "significant progress has been made".